omerty/omerty/README.md

 ## Projects

-- 🌟 [Project 1]: Brief description
+- 🌟 [Sports-Betting Software]: Made a Simple Sports-Betting Platform
-- 🌟 [Project 2]: Brief description
+- 🌟 [Network-Packet Capture Tool]: Made a Python script to capture the Packets in the network
-- 🌟 [Project 3]: Brief description
+- 🌟 [AWS Inventory Managment Project]: Made an Inventory Managment Project and Deployed it on AWS using EC2 Instances, S3 Buckets, Etc.

 ## Get in Touch